Colors can make or break your visualization.

 In a network of email accounts, for example, each node could have multiple attributes:

-You can represent individual datasets in many different ways, and color is just one of the tools available to you.
-When you’re designing your visual styles, think about color alongside other options like labeling, glyphs, node sizing, edge weighting, etc.
+Don’t forget – you can represent data attributes in many different ways.
+Color is just one of the tools available.
+Think about color alongside other options like labeling, glyphs, node sizing, edge weighting, etc.

 Once you’ve chosen an attribute to apply a color palette to, you need to decide which scale to use.
 Different scales require different types of palette.